 YES, it worked.
 The designs and changes introduced a scalable design that could work for any amount of plans.
 It also met the user needs to get a quote and sign up easily, understand how many plans decent has, and understand the major benefits of the plans.

 Study of previous usability studies & user feedback

 The UX Researcher, Product Lead and I discussed issues with Decent's current flow and what previous case studies have shown.
 I then put together a 12 page competitor analysis that consisted what health insurance providers were currently doing in the market, and what those companies highlighted as important for their users.
 I was inspired by a couple company's layouts and compare/filter features, but for the sake of the contract agreement have been asked to keep them anonymous.

 I designed a persona from incorporating the research and design goals, which summarized the basic goals, needs, thoughts, and pain points of our users.
 Meet Suzanne.

-Based on the research, design goals, and persona, I proposed a list of features to my team.
+My team and I collaborated on a list of possible features.
 After sharing the features with the dev team, we agreed upon the following to fit into the scope of our project:

 My first step is to always starting sketching mobile first.
 After multiple iterations, I moved on mid-fidelity screens, translating the designs on desktop as well.